mentat-collective/sicm-scheme-exercises/md/1_lagrangian_mechanics.md

 x\_p = {{y\_1 x\_2} \over {y\_1 + y\_2}}
 \end{equation}

-Plug this in to the derivative of the original `total-distance` function, and we get that the derivative equals 0, as expected:
+Plug this in to the derivative of the original `total-distance` function, and we find that the derivative equals 0, as expected:

 ```scheme
 (let* ((distance-fn (total-distance 0 'y_1 'x_2 'y_2))